jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 Taste goes by many names: intuition, conviction, self-trust, aesthetics.
 Roughly, it is the ability to make judgements about aesthetic value; to be able to tell the difference between what is and is not beautiful to you.

-It turns out that beyond the usually positive connotations of having 'good taste' when it comes to food, art, or media, it is also instrumentally useful in finding what is meaningful and worthwhile to spend our lives on.
+It turns out that the same 'good taste' that applies to food, art, or media can also help find what is meaningful and worthwhile to spend our lives on.

----

-In research, brilliance isn't only about the ability to execute and solve problems (though that's important too).
-The best researchers are the best at *knowing what types of questions to ask too* -- they have good research taste.
+This is largely because taste operates in two distinct and almost opposite modes:

+1. Type I taste: Exploratory taste that surfaces new forms of beauty you otherwise may not have considered;
+2. Type II taste: Conviction that drives you to sufficiently go deep on what you already find to be beautiful.

+The two both need to coexist to find the right balance between exploring more options and sufficiently going deep on promising ones.

+If we look to deeply creative pursuits like writing and mathematics, we find many case studies where that exploratory form of taste -- specifically the pursuit of beauty -- helped to create a deeper sort of attention that revealed a deeper, more fundamental understanding of the underlying medium that gave them an edge.

 >  "It is not so much, it seems to me, a so-called “brain power” that makes the difference between this mathematician and another, or between one piece of work and another of a same mathematician; but rather the quality of finesse, of the greater or lesser delicacy of this openness or sensitivity, from one researcher to another or from one moment to another in the same researcher.
 The most profound and fruitful work is also that which attests to the most delicate sensitivity in apprehending the hidden beauty of things."
 >
 >  -- Alexandre Grothendieck, *[[thoughts/Alexandre Grothendieck#Reflection and testimony on a past as a mathematician|Récoltes et Semailles]] (translation by Childe)*

-Though Grothendieck refers to math here, I think the observation generalizes.
-There is this common thread through many different disciplines where a pursuit of the craft because you find it inherently _beautiful_ -- to like it in and of itself -- reveals a deeper, more fundamental understanding.
+Though Grothendieck refers to math here, the observation about the important of "apprehending the hidden of beauty of things" generalizes.
 Annie Dillard relates a tale from a fellow writer who was asked a question by a student:

 > "Do you think I could be a writer?"
 >
 > "Well," the writer said, "I don't know...
 Do you like sentences?"
 >
 > The writer could see the student's amazement.
 Sentences?
-Do I liked sentences?
+Do I like sentences?
 I am twenty years old and do I like sentences?
 If he had liked sentences, of course, he could begin, like a joyful painter I knew.
 I asked him how he came to be a painter.
 He said, "I liked the smell of paint"
 >
 > If you’re going to be a gardener, it helps to like the smell of roses.
 If you’re going to be a writer, it helps to appreciate sentences.
 That, however, only happens once you’ve spent many afternoons reading.
 >